Connecting to Continue Our Heritage

-Vanessa, as known to members of the Hawai’i’s Filipino community, can be described as passionate, collaborative, compassionate, and multifaceted.
+Vanessa, as known to members of the Hawai’i’s Filipino community, can be described as passionate, collaborative, compassionate, and multifaceted click.

-Born to the James and Conchita Tan in Manila, Philippines, Vanessa grew up learning and speaking Tagalog., Mandarin, Taiwanese, and English.
-Her father is from Fujian Province, China and mother from San Pablo, Laguna, Philippines and both parents’ cultures and languages played a major role in the type of student, employee, employer, and her overall work ethic.
+Born to James and Conchita Tan in Manila, Philippines, Vanessa grew up learning and speaking Tagalog, Mandarin, Taiwanese, and English.
+Her father is from Fujian Province, China and mother from San Pablo, Laguna, Philippines and both parents’ cultures and languages played a major role in the type of student, employee, employer, and her overall work ethic just click for source.

-While working in the pharmacy at Kaiser Medical Center, Vanessa met her future-husband, Internist, Dr. Arnold Kop.
-When the couple stated their family, Vanessa made a life changing decision to switch her career so that she will be able to focus on raising her family and have weekends off.
+http://behindthequest.com/map192 While working in the pharmacy at Kaiser Medical Center, Vanessa met her future-husband, Internist, Dr. Arnold Kop.
+When the couple started their family, Vanessa made a life changing decision to switch her career so that she will be able to focus on raising her family and have weekends off.

-She ventured into a new career, the world of real estate, which she now has 15 years of experience.
+She ventured into a new career, the world of real estate, which she now has 15 years of experience http://farmacialapucci.it/map192.

-Currently, she is the Managing Director of Newmark Grubb/CBI and is a sales leasing, restaurant, 1031 ex hange and investment specialist.
+Currently, she is the Managing Director of Newmark Grubb/CBI and a sales, leasing, restaurant, 1031 exchange and investment specialist.
 She has successfully represented landlord and tenants in closing transactions in a seamless and timely manner.

-With the strength of her multilingual skills, Ko is able to cater to a wide array of foreign clients from Japan, Korea, and China and assist with EB-5 and E-2 visas.
+With the strength of her multilingual skills, Kop is able to cater to a wide array of foreign clients from Japan, Korea, and China and assist with EB-5 and E-2 visas.

 Although Kop was busy juggling work and family, she made time to serve as a tennis coach in Manoa Valley for five years at her children’s junior team tennis and a speech and debate judge both at Punahou School and in the State competitions for seven years.
-She also volunteered for her son’s school as a pat of the Carnival Food Chair and Script admin.
+She also volunteered at her son’s school as a part of the Carnival Food Chair and Script admin.

 Vanessa’s discipline to put her family first has paid off.
-With her youngest about to finish high school, she is now able to dedicate more time and offer her work talent, skills, and strengths to her work in and for the community.
+With her youngest about to finish high school, she is now able to dedicate more time and offer her talent, skills and strengths to the community.